-Light source partition size ratio; this determines the spatial resolution for photon emission from light sources.
-A light source is spatially partitioned to distribute the photon emission over its surface.
-This parameter specifies the ratio of the size (per dimension) of each partition to the scene cube extent, and may need increasing for modified light sources with high spatial variation.
+Light source partition size ratio; this determines the spatial resolution for photon emission from local light sources (or photon ports in case of distant sources).
+A light source or photon port is spatially partitioned to distribute the photon emission over its surface.
+This parameter specifies the ratio of the size (per dimension) of each partition to the scene cube extent, and may need to be increased for modified light sources with high spatial variance, or for partially occluded photon ports.